yashgaur2004-hu/Disastro/README.md

 ```bash
 bun run index.ts
 ```
+or simple npm for the 3d agentic IDE

 This project was created using `bun init` in bun v1.3.8.
 [Bun](https://bun.com) is a fast all-in-one JavaScript runtime.